All over the Cincinnati area, 40 degree temperatures and winds that made it feel a lot colder made for a slow Halloween night at Trick or Treat time.

 Dr Maggie Ernst says they will even pay kids up to $5 ($1 per pound), for candy that they then donate to the Ronald McDonald house.

 "It's been great, so far," she said.
 "I think the parents like it more than the kids like it.
 But we've definitely had a pretty steady stream of kids today and it runs through next week, so hopefully we will have kids every day."

 So check with your dentist or orthodontist to see if they are taking back candy.

-Treats for Troops
+Treats for Troops in Northern Kentucky.

 - Operation Gratitude, which is taking donations at mother Teresa Elementary School during school hours in Liberty Township next week.

 Of course you can always do what Devonte Perry did, and have a second Halloween.
 "This morning I saw a lot of kids going to school, so I passed it out to them," he said.

 Don't Waste Your Money" is a registered trademark of Scripps Media, Inc. ("Scripps").